Kentucky Birth Injury Attorneys

 Birth injuries are injuries that occur to either the infant or mother as a result of trauma during labor and childbirth.
 Although complications do happen during childbirth, some birth injuries are completely preventable and occur as a result of medical malpractice.
 If this has happened to you and your family, you need a legal advocate you can count on to help make things right.

 We understand you may still be struggling to handle the aftermath of a birth injury.
 But the sooner you act, the greater your chance of getting the money you need.
-For help with your medical malpractice lawsuit, reach out to a highly trained Kentucky birth injury lawyer at Wilt & Associates, PLLC.
+For help with your medical malpractice lawsuit, reach out to a highly trained Kentucky birth injury lawyer at Wilt Injury Lawyers.
 Contact our attorneys in Lexington or Louisville today.

 How can we help today?